The Middlebury Institute Master of Arts in International Environmental Policy (IEP) is a four-semester, 60-credit program.

 An immersive learning experience, the International Professional Service Semester integrates academic work with professional opportunities.
 Students serve as junior professional staff members in an international organization while producing specific deliverables for academic credit.

-Courses taught in your chosen language combine language skills development with topics related to your IEP degree work and professional interests.
-Our intercultural competence offerings provide the cross-cultural communication skills needed to pursue global careers.
-Sample courses:
+Courses taught in your chosen language combine language skills development with topics related to your degree work and professional interests.
+Our intercultural competence (ICC) offerings provide the cross-cultural communication skills needed to pursue global careers.

 Center for the Blue Economy Summer Fellows